 In this course, I wanna share with you the concepts behind creating a great business blog.
-I'll talk to you about how to design your blog, engage your audience, create blog content that converts into leads, and how to promote your blog across multiple channels.
+I’ll talk to you about how to design your blog, engage your audience, create blog content that converts into leads, and how promote your blog across multiple channels.
 Business blogging is a critical way to get found by your audience.
-When done well, blogging not only helps you grow your business and voice but it will also help you to become a trusted thought leader in your space.
+When done well, blogging not only helps you grow your business and voice but will also help you to become a trusted thought leader in your space.

 Defining Blogging for Business